cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/sitesMap.md

 ## Map provider

 Sites Map widget uses [Leaflet](https://leafletjs.com/) library for displaying interactive map.
-This library can display various types of maps from different providers.
+The library can display various types of maps from different providers.
 The list of all supported providers can be found in [leaflet-providers](https://github.com/leaflet-extras/leaflet-providers) repository.

 Sites Map widget with default configuration displays map tiles provided by [Stadia Maps](https://stadiamaps.com/).